The Hunt Year was...

 The Tropic/Herald Hunt Archives database is online and provides more details about the previous Hunts than ever before!
 If you have something to contribute, please let me know and I will send you details.
 All submissions will be properly credited.

 What was the Tropic Hunt?
 What is the Herald Hunt?
+And what about this Post Hunt?

 The most fun you'd ever have going insane!
 Seriously, it's a wacky, zany race across areas of South Florida that the Miami Herald's Tropic Magazine held (approximately) every year from 1984 through 1998.
 Thousands of people searched for puzzles, strived to solve them and then put resulting clues together in order to win fabulous prizes.
 Sadly, The Miami Herald discontinued publication of Tropic Magazine shortly after the 1998 Hunt.